Non-Existent Moments of Earnings Growth: Additional Results with NESPD

-In Section \ref{sec:results_admin} in the main text, we focus on the period 2007--2008 of the great recession and the period 2015--2016 for conservation of space.
-In this appendix section, we repeat the econometric analysis for other periods: 2005--2006, 2006--2007, 2008--2009, 2009--2010, 2010--2011, 2011--2012, 2012--2013, and 2013--2014 to demonstrate the robustness of the observed patterns reported in the main text.
-Figures \ref{fig:nespd_2005}, \ref{fig:nespd_2006}, \ref{fig:nespd_2008}, \ref{fig:nespd_2009}, \ref{fig:nespd_2010}, \ref{fig:nespd_2011}, \ref{fig:nespd_2012}, \ref{fig:nespd_2013}, and \ref{fig:nespd_2014} illustrate the estimates of the conditional Pareto exponents $\alpha(x_0)$ (in black lines) along with the upper bounds of their one-sided 95\% confidence intervals (in gray lines).
+In Section \ref{sec:results_admin} in the main text, we focus on the period 2007--2008 of the great recession and the period 2015--2016 of growth for conservation of space.
+In this appendix section, we repeat the econometric analysis for every other period, in addition to the benchmark years: 2005--2006, 2009--2010, 2011--2012, and 2013--2014 to demonstrate the robustness of the observed patterns reported in the main text.\footnote{Due to space constraints, we provide results for alternate periods.
+The results for other years can be obtained upon request from the authors.} Figures \ref{fig:nespd_2005}, \ref{fig:nespd_2009}, \ref{fig:nespd_2011}, and \ref{fig:nespd_2013} illustrate the estimates of the conditional Pareto exponents $\alpha(x_0)$ (in black lines) along with the upper bounds of their one-sided 95\% confidence intervals (in gray lines).
 In each figure, the left (respectively, right) column shows the results for men (respectively, women).
 The top, middle, and bottom panels show results for 30-, 40- and 50-year-old individuals.
 The findings are similar to those in Section \ref{sec:empirical}.